OpenRock/OpenAM/opensso/products/webagents/docs/Linux/proxy40/README.txt

 2.6.5 Goto server install directory.
 2.6.6 cp <webserver-install-dir>/include/* <opensso_webagent>/extlib/Linux/proxy40/include

-%% 2.7 Obtaining OpenSSO Agents Common Installer libraries
+%% 2.7 Obtaining OpenAM Agents Common Installer libraries

 opensso/products/installtools source code needs to be available in the same workspace.
-Building of OpenSSO Agents Common installer libraries opensso-installtools.jar and opensso-installtools-launcher.jar is integrated in the webagents/build.xml.
+Building of OpenAM Agents Common installer libraries opensso-installtools.jar and opensso-installtools-launcher.jar is integrated in the webagents/build.xml.
 So no separate copy/build is required.